frs2000/Black-List-Test-Task-/README.md

 # Black-List-Test-Task
-Logic for blacklist.
+Project title: Logic for blacklist.
-<br>Logic for blacklist with admin panel for administrator login.
+<br>Short project description: Logic for blacklist with admin panel for administrator login.
 As well as adding, changing and deleting data about people in the black list.